Sediment Biogeochemistry Lab

 Nutrient cycling within high latitude environments during past climate transitions

 The Arctic Ocean is currently one of the most rapidly warming regions of the world.
-Among the most striking effects of this warming is a drastic reduction in sea ice, with some models predicting a seasonally ice free Arctic Ocean by 2050.
-These changes occurring within the Arctic Ocean will have complex effects on nutrient availability and, subsequently, primary productivity.
-However, different model scenarios for the biogeochemical response to anthropogenic climate change within the Arctic Ocean predict either elevated or reduced nutrient supplies, illustrating the need for improved constraints on how nutrient delivery and benthic remineralization will evolve under warmer conditions.
+Changes occurring within the Arctic Ocean will have complex effects on nutrient availability and, subsequently, primary productivity.
+Different model scenarios for the biogeochemical response to anthropogenic climate change within the Arctic Ocean predict either elevated or reduced nutrient supplies, illustrating the need for improved constraints on how nutrient delivery and benthic remineralization will evolve under warmer conditions.
 The sedimentary record provides an opportunity to reconstruct biogeochemical cycles during past intervals of sea ice minima to help predict what may occur in the future.
-Using sediment cores from north of Svalbard, the group is reconstructing past changes in micro- (Fe) and macro- (phosphorus (P), nitrogen, and silica) nutrient delivery and recycling in response to climatic and oceanographic perturbations.

-This work is done through international collaborations with the Arctic in Rapid Transition early career network and the Norwegian Nansen Legacy Program.
+This work is done through international collaborations with the Arctic in Rapid Transition early career network, the UK Changing Arctic Ocean Program and the Norwegian Nansen Legacy Program.

 Modern benthic biogeochemistry